-Some 13 miles away is the nearest station to Barnard Castle, Bishop Auckland, which is served by trains to and from Darlington, Middlesbrough and Saltby.
-Either grab a cab from the station, which takes 30 minutes, or get to Barnard Castle by bus, by taking the X1 service to the town hall and then changing to either the X75 or X76 Arriva service, which runs directly to the site.
+The nearest station to Barnard Castle is Bishop Auckland, which is served by trains to and from Darlington and Middlesbrough.
+Once you exit the station, take the X1 service to the town hall and then change to either the X75 or X76 Arriva service, which runs directly to the site.
 The journey takes approximately an hour and a half.

 |Monday Tuesday Wednesday Friday Saturday||06:50 - 18:10|